blepping/comfyui_jankdiffusehigh/README.md

 ## Current Status

-Alpha - early implementation.
-Many rough edges but the core functionality is there.
-Mainly targetted at advanced users who can deal with some weird stuff and frequent workflow-breaking changes.
+Beta - lightly tested but the main features are in place.
+Mainly targeted at advanced users who can deal with some weird stuff and frequent workflow-breaking changes.

 See the [changelog](changelog.md) for recent user visible changes.